microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/serviceprincipal-delete-claimsmappingpolicies.md

 ## <a name="response"></a>Resposta

-Se bem sucedido, este método retorna um código de resposta `204 No Content`.
+Quando é bem-sucedido, este método retorna um código de resposta `204 No Content`.

 ## <a name="examples"></a>Exemplos